ustaxcourt/ef-cms/docs/entities/Case.md

 ### procedureType

-Procedure type of the Case.
+Procedure type of the case.

 > `string` | required